Shared Nothing v.s. Shared Disk Architectures: An Independent View

 The second issues is that caching is less efficient due to the scope of each cache.
 Unlike the Shared Nothing architecture, where queries for a certain data set will be consistently directed to the node that owns the data, Shared Disk architectures will spread query load across all nodes.
 This increases the data churn in the cache on each node and hence caching is less effective (a better way to describe this may be that in Shared Disk each cache must serve the whole data set, in Shared Nothing each cache must only serve 1/n of the data where n = number of nodes).

 The retort is that the problem can be managed by reducing the amount of data stored per machine so that each query is faster and hence the average load per query is reduced.
 This being achieved by adding more machines to the cluster but keeping the total disk usage constant.
 The problem is there is always a base latency, an overhead on every machine.
-The reality is that such queries present problems for both architectures so to really scale you need a combination (For example MongoDB uses shared nothing and data replication to achieve the benefits of both of these architectures – replication being similar to the trade offs of shared disk)
+The reality is that such queries present problems for both architectures so to really scale you need a combination (For example MongoDB uses shared nothing and data replication to achieve the benefits of both of these architectures – replication being, in some ways, similar to the trade offs of shared disk)

 So Which Should You Use?